wilsonmar/wilsonmar.github.io/_posts/2018-09-06-git-basics.md

    * Red Sands is earthy brown
    <br /><br />

-### Terminal commands

-   The Terminal opens on your user account's <strong>home</strong> directory.

-1. You can return to your Users Home folder anytime by typing the <strong>cd</strong> (change directory) command.

-1. You can specify another path to go or type the <strong>$HOME</strong> built-in variable.
-   Shell scripts make use of built-in variables such as <strong>$HOME</strong> for your account home folder,

-1. There is also a built-in command <strong>pwd</strong> (present working directory), which is equivalent to the "dir" command on Windows machines.
+   ## Terminal / Git Bash

+3. To make use of it on your laptop, you need to open the <strong>Terminal</strong> program on a Mac or, if you're on a Windows machine, the <strong>Git Bash</strong> program installed.

+   Since a Bash shell does not come with <strong>Microsoft Windows</strong> machines, a bash terminal program called <strong>git bash</strong> needs to be install by the Windows <strong>Chocolatey</strong> installer installing the <strong>msysgit</strong> package.
+But you must have Administrator permissions to install them.

    <a name="TerminalvsGUI"></a>

    ### Terminal vs GUI

-This is designed for someone with a <a target="_blank" href="https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup">
+   This tutorial is designed for someone with a <a target="_blank" href="https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup">
    Git command-line client installed</a>.

    Due to the open-source availability to how Git works, there are many Git clients available.